mithilesh11705/Code-Editor/DEPLOYMENT.md

 # 🚀 Deployment Guide for CodeCollab

-This guide will help you deploy your real-time code editor to various platforms.
+This guide will help you deploy both the frontend and backend of CodeCollab to Vercel.

 ## 📋 Prerequisites